FatManWalking/the_fat_bot/README.md

 # the_fat_bot
 A reinforcement trained bot for doom, created as part of a machine learning research project at DHBW Mannheim

-The some files were written as jupyter notebooks while using jupytext to automatically convert them to python files to minimize meta files.
+Some files were written as jupyter notebooks while using jupytext to automatically convert them to python files to minimize meta files.

 ## How to navigate this project
 ### `\lib`